wrang308/Komputer-Store/README.md

 A Dynamic website made with Visual Studio Code

 ## List of computers
-A list of computers is fetched from an API and added to a list.
+A list of computers is fetched from an API.
 Info about selected computer is shown

 ## Bank functionality